Open file, or obtain information about open files

 not read information from the file to determine these output values.

-fileID returns empty strings for all
+fileID returns empty character vectors

 Open a file and pass the file identifier to